jmcnamara/xlsxwriter.lua/dev/docs/source/index.rst

 It supports Lua 5.1 and Lua 5.2.

-**Note: this module isn't fully functional yet and these are preliminary docs.
-Check back at the end of March.**

 .. only:: html

    This document explains how to use the xlsxwriter module.
 See the